anmolagarwal999/Reimagining-Among-Us/README.md

   <img width="80" height="80" src="./resources/among_us_specific/individual_sprites/idle.png">
 </p>

-Although the tasks can be completed in any order, both of them must be completed in order for the EXIT to become visible.
+Although the tasks can be completed in any order, **both of them must be completed in order for the EXIT to become visible**.
-* Find and press the VAPORIZE button to kill the impostor before it kills the player.
+* Find and press the **VAPORIZE** button to kill the impostor before it kills the player.
-* Find and press the SURPRISE button to release CROWN collectibles and harmful obstacles throughout the maze.
+* Find and press the **SURPRISE** button to release CROWN collectibles and harmful obstacles throughout the maze.
 <hr/>
 <img align="left" width="31" height="31" src="./resources/among_us_specific/crown.png"/>
  <p>This is a bonus collectible which can be collected by the player to increase his score.</p>